---- George A. Warner, Mayor, Town of Greenbelt.
+Mayor, Town of Greenbelt.

 A week of activities will be climaxed by a dance on April 6 for the benefit of the Hospital Auxiliary.

-A special committee of the Auxiliary compris-ing Lucile Cooper, Claire Still, Betsy Woodman, E-lizabeth Yuretich, is planning a skit for the Citi-zens Association meeting April 1.
-On the afternoon of March 31 a silver tea will initiate the conductor of March 31 a silver tea will initiate the week's pro-gram, and guests will be encouraged to see displays of equipment at the Hospital.
-These displays will be continued throughout the week, and visitors will be continued throughout the week, and visitors will be especially welcome during that time.
+A special committee of the Auxiliary comprising Lucile Cooper, Claire Still, Betsy Woodman, E-lizabeth Yuretich, is planning a skit for the Citizens Association meeting April 1.
+On the afternoon of March 31 a silver tea will initiate the of March 31 a silver tea will initiate the week's program, and guests will be encouraged to see displays of equipment at the Hospital.
+These displays will be continued throughout the week, and visitors will be expectedly welcome divine that time be especially welcome during that time.